balena-io-experimental/balena-wpe/README.md

 |----------------------------------|--------------------------------------------------------
 |**`RESIN_HOST_CONFIG_dtoverlay`** | **`pitft28-resistive,rotate=90,speed=62000000,fps=60`**

+#### Controlling backlight brightness

+If you have a Raspberry touchscreen, you can control the backlight brightness by setting the environment variable `RPI_BACKLIGHT` to a value in the range 0-255.
+The default value is 255 (maximum brightness).

 ### Sound configuration

 WPE will normally try to select an appropriate audio sink to output to.